kgjerde/corporaexplorer/README.md

   - **Filter corpus?**: Input terms here (one on each line) will filter the corpus so that it includes only documents where all these terms are present.
-Unlike terms entered in the two fields above, these terms will not be included in the summary statistics in the “Corpus info” tab.
+Unlike terms entered in the two fields above, these terms will not be included in the summary statistics in the ‘Corpus info’ tab.
 An arbitrary number of terms can be used.
   - **Case sensitive search**: Check this box to distinguish between lower and upper case in the search.
-Unchecked, `war` will find both “war” and “War”; if checked, `war` will only find “war”.
+Unchecked, `war` will find both ‘war’ and ‘War’; if checked, `war` will only find ‘war’.
-  - **“Year range” or “date range”**: Filters the corpus (the first and last date included).
+  - **‘Year range’ or ‘date range’**: Filters the corpus (the first and last date included).

 By default, there is an upper limit of 400 documents to be included in